-They’re able to read aloud and are reading longer books.
+They’re able to read aloud and are reading more complex and longer books.
 They’ll probably be able to learn from what they read and follow instructions.

 If they find a topic they like, they can start to find more information on it on their own.
 They’ll also start to learn more complicated math subjects, like decimals, long division, and possibly geometry.

 With a longer attention span, they’ll have more interests and start doing things like collecting and starting hobbies.
 But with so many interests, they’ll change things up.

 If you think your child is struggling in school, talk with his teacher to see if you have reason to be concerned.
 She also can suggest ways you might help your child with schoolwork and keep him interested in learning.

 As your 9-year-old starts to spread her wings, you can help by being there for her.
 Talk with her about her friends and things she’s doing.
 Encourage her to take part in school activities and groups or sports.

 When your child comes home from school, talk with him about his day and help with homework if he needs it.
 Setting a time and place for homework can provide structure and let him know what’s expected.

 Set rules for how to treat adults and other children and compliment her when she behaves well.

 You also can start giving him chores around the house, like picking up his clothes, making his bed, emptying trash, and washing dishes.

 Screen time should be limited to 1 or 2 hours a day.
 Make it something to look forward to after homework or chores are done.